roy-ganz/toql/README.md

 ## Contribution
 My near term goal is to support for more web frameworks and databases.
-However I would like to stabilise the API first.
+However I would like to stabilize the API first.
 So you are welcome to play around and test it (**don't use it in production yet**).
 Comments, bug fixes and quality improvements are welcome.
 For features please hold on.

 ## Other database projects
 - [Diesel](http://diesel.rs/)